techworldwithmurali/devops-zero-to-hero/README.md

 - Changing the Port Number in Tomcat on Linux
 - Changing the Log Path in Tomcat
 - Installing Multiple Tomcat Instances on a Single Server
-- Installing Tomcat on Windows
-- Changing the Port Number for Tomcat on Windows
-- Upgrading Tomcat from Version 7.0.106 to 9.0.87

 ### **Day 15 - Jenkins**
 - Overview of Jenkins